 Today is going to be ANOTHER gorgeous and stunning reclaimed wood project!
-However, you can most definitely accomplish this cutie putie with just about any kind of wood, but since my husband and I have a lot of barn wood on hand it's our go-to solution.
+You can most definitely accomplish this cutie putie with just about any kind of wood, but since my husband and I have a lot of barn wood on hand, it’s our go-to solution.

 How to Build a Wood Herringbone Coffee Table

 by LZ from The Summery Umbrella

 - barn wood 4-1″x4″x8′ (approximately 10 sq ft)

 - 12-1″ black panhead wood screws